harshavardhanakrishnachaitanya2001/svelte_notes/README.md

   export let answer=<value>
 </script>
 ```
-The value can a string or number or a boolean.
+The value can be a string or number or a boolean.